airborne-commando/OPSEC-OSINT-Tools/README.md

     git clone --recurse-submodules https://github.com/<username>/OPSEC-OSINT-Tools.git

+and to update all the submodules

+    git submodule update --init --recursive

 These contain all the tools (or most of) inside the [submodules](https://github.com/airborne-commando/OPSEC-OSINT-Tools/tree/main/submodules) dir with this command.

 You may also just clone the repo with git clone and create empty submodules dirs to save space.